What is the difference between polypropylene and polyester straps?

 How do I identify the material if the label has worn off?

-Quickly — the water test: polypropylene floats, polyester sinks.
-But remember: a strap with an unreadable label cannot legally be used for lashing — it should be replaced, not identified by eye.
+Quickly, with the water test: polypropylene floats, polyester sinks.
+But remember — a strap with an unreadable label cannot legally be used for lashing, so it should be replaced, not identified by eye.

 Why is polyester more expensive if both are plastic?

 You are not paying for “plastic” — you are paying for low elongation, high strength and UV resistance.
 For lashing, those properties are the product.
-A cheap strap that stretches costs more in transport — through fines and damage.
+A cheap strap that stretches actually costs more in transport, through fines and damage.

 What matters more on the label — LC or the material?

 Both.
 LC shows the working load; the material shows how the strap behaves under that load.
 A high LC on polypropylene does not cancel out its elongation.
-Read the figure and the label colour together.
+Therefore read the figure and the label colour together.

-The LPX Trade team specialises in supplying certified lashing and rigging equipment for road freight across Europe.
-All blog content is based on the current EN 12195 and VDI 2700 standards and on hands-on work with carriers in the EU.
+Author: LPX Trade Editorial Team — a supplier of certified lashing and rigging equipment for road freight across Europe.
+Content is based on the current standards and on hands-on work with EU carriers.